 While playing for the Bulldogs from 2010-2014, DeMartino was a part of the 2012 team that finished Runner Up at the Frozen Four and the 2014 team that won the WCHA tournament and lost to North Dakota in the Elite 8.
 Justin graduated in 2014 with a degree in Sports Communications.

-Justin resides in Lawrence, Kansas with his girlfriend Gabrielle.
+Justin resides in Kansas City, Missouri with his girlfriend Gabrielle.